magicblock-labs/conjunto/transwise/README.md

   - allow conversion from solana transactions to `TransactionAccountsHolder`

 - `ValidatedAccounts` struct
-  - vec of `ValidatedReadonlyAccount`
-  - vec of `ValidatedWritableAccount`
   - classified accounts with meta info and delegation state

 - `ValidatedAccountsProvider` trait